 - Start the putt with your desired pace

-For the first point you can check out this article on how to read greens.
-I’ve also put together this article on putting stroke mechanics, but the first in your journey to become a great putter I would urge you to quickly check out this article to master your putting grip.
+For the first point, you can check out this article on how to read greens.
+I’ve also put together this article on putting stroke mechanics, but the first in your journey to becoming a great putter I would urge you to quickly check out this article to master your putting grip.

-Yes, you’ll notice a theme here, just like the long game, how you hold a putter is really important for your performance and effects everything that happens in your putting stroke.
+Yes, you’ll notice a theme here, just like the long game, how you hold a putter is really important for your performance and affects everything that happens in your putting stroke.

 Golf equipment for beginners